 Dr. Katrien Hertog`

-Currently she is Director of the internationally renowned prisoner rehabilitation program Prison SMART for Europe and independent consultant trainer and researcher.
-Her working experience has mainly been in the Middle East, Asia and Russia / North Caucasus
+She is also Director of the internationally renowned prisoner rehabilitation program Prison SMART for Europe and independent consultant trainer and researcher.
+Her working experience has mainly been in the Middle East, Asia and Russia / North Caucasus.

 Program Development Manager, Brussels

 Born and brought up in the Democratic Rep of Congo (D.R.C.), Nina Noorali has spent 17 years moving to different countries pursuing her career as a life insurance actuary.
 Not long into that field did she feel the call for more human values and deeper meaning to her life.
 After taking few sabbaticals to do volunteer work in India, she became a yoga teacher in 2008 and an IAHV trainer in 2009, actively working in South Africa right after her graduation.
 She focused her efforts on prison rehabilitation programs as well as working in townships to bring joy and stress release to child earners.
 She initiated stress release workshps in the D.R.C. between 2009 and 2010, reaching out to different sectors of society and mainly NGO workers, including the UN, who were overwhelmed by the political upheaval and difficult environment.

 Nina is in charge of program development within IAHV Peacebuilding, based out of Brussels, Belgium, with a special focus on preventing radicalisation in schools.